EDS415 Qualitative Methods in Development Studies

 Maximum 16 students.
 The participants must have initiated their PhD studies (be admitted to a PhD programme) and have formulated a research proposal which can be further developed during the course.

 Teaching exam periods:

 This course starts in the autumn parallel.
 This course has teaching/evaluation in the autumn parallel.

 Course frequency: Annually

 First time: Study year 2009-2010

-PhD candidates in Development Studies at Noragric, PhD candidates at UMB
+PhD candidates in the Noragric PhD programme, PhD candidates at NMBU.

 Knowledge: About the relationship between theoretical perspectives and research methods in Development studies.
-Abilities: Be able to develop a good and feasible research design for a PhD proejct.
-General competence: A better understanding of how to use qualitative methods in research.
-Course participants will be challenged to think more systematically on how they choose and define units of data collection and analysis.
-Participants will also have the opportunity to discuss basic elements in their own research design in smaller groups.
+Skills: Ability to develop a good and feasible research design for a PhD proejct.
+General competence: A better understanding of how to use qualitative methods in data collection and analysis.

 Participation in classes is essential in this course.
 It adopts a participatory approach in that the lecturers and students work inter actively.
-The 5 day intensive block course consists of lectures by teachers, discussions and group work with the participation of teachers.
-Students are also required to read and use actively the litterature in the reading list.
+The 5 day intensive block course consists of lectures by teachers, discussions and presentations by course participants.
+Students are also required to read and actively use the litterature in the reading list.

-Discussions and feedback between students, and between former and present students.
+Discussions and feedback between students, course responsible, and participating staff.